opportunity-hack/backend-ohack.dev/README.md

 # Opportunity Hack Developer Portal (Backend)
-This code is the backend [api.ohack.dev](https://api.ohack.dev) and supports [ohack.dev](https://www.ohack.dev) frontend.
+- This code is the backend [api.ohack.dev](https://api.ohack.dev) and supports [ohack.dev](https://www.ohack.dev) frontend.

-Like most things we build, to keep it simple, this runs on [Heroku](https://trifinlabs.com/what-is-heroku/).
+- Like most things we build, to keep it simple, this runs on [Heroku](https://trifinlabs.com/what-is-heroku/).
+- Grab [VSCode](https://code.visualstudio.com/) as your IDE, we'll use this for both frontend and backend.

 This Python code was taken from a sample demonstrates how to implement authorization in a Flask API server using Auth0.